PsrNate/Lyrica/README.md

 I thought of the idea as Characters Power Ranking, that is to say CPR...And that's how I came up with Touhou's nurse, Eirin.

+### Nitori

+Exactly as its name suggests, this bundle is the entire application's mechanic, so to speak ; it holds most of the services and extensions meant to be used in any of Lyrica's bundles : namely Twig Extensions, as one of many examples.

 ### Reimu

 This bundle will act like a main gate for the website ; and yes, when you